LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 A page combines _JSON configuration_ for a number of widgets and activities with an _HTML layout_ to visually arrange the widgets.
 Each page represents a single "screen" or "step" within the application _flow._
 There is also a [manual on writing pages](https://laxarjs.org/docs/laxar-v2-latest/manuals/writing_pages/) with more information.

-*TODO: Use defaults from generator where possible.
-Provide additional instructions where not.*

 Let us start with this simple page for our demo application, and save it as `home.json` under `application/pages`: